GRCHive/grchive/README.dev.md

 - `export NFS_IP=$(docker inspect -f '{{ .NetworkSettings.IPAddress }}' nfssrv)`
 - `docker volume create --driver local --opt type=nfs --opt o=vers=4,addr=$NFS_IP,rw --opt device=:/ gitea-nfsvolume`

+If the NFS port is already bound (2049), stop the NFS service on your local machine.
+You may need to run `sudo modprobe nfs` to get this step to work; alternatively, you can try to start and then stop the NFS service.

 ### Gitea

 - `cd $SRC`